 Earlier this week, the OECD published its findings on student well-being [PDF, 6MB].
 When 15-year-olds across the world sat the 2015 PISA reading, writing and science tests, they also responded to a questionnaire that sought to explore their satisfaction with life in general, and, in more specific terms, their self-reported social, cognitive, psychological and physical well-being (as defined by the OECD).

-Michael Gove, when minister of education, would use PISA results (but only some) as a justification for continued reform.
+Michael Gove, when Secretary of State for Education, would use PISA results (but only some) as a justification for continued reform.
 For example: “Since the 1990s our performance in these league tables has been at best, stagnant, at worst declining.
 In the latest results [he’s talking about PISA 2012 here] we are 21st amongst 65 participants in the world for science, 23rd for reading and 26th for mathematics” (Speech).

 So, Gove saw 21, 23 and 26 out of 65 – that is, the UK as roughly a third of the way down the “league table” – as bad results, bad results that deserved a speech in parliament, policy reform, changes to national assessment and more.